SerafettinBal/PL_yacc/ReadMe.md

 • Swartz is ran by running the makefile and giving it to myPL as input -----> make ./myPL < example.swa

-• In this language where you can make operator comparisons and assignments, you can create your own functions, define function values, use these values ​​and call the function created from other files.
+• In this language where you can make operator comparisons and assignments, you can create your own functions, define function values, use these values and call the function created from other files.

 • Extended Backus Normal Form of the language will be given in part 2.